 In the arts and literatures division, resources include three theaters, a dedicated dance theater, a concert hall, extensive practice facilities, one of the nation's finest college music libraries, historic and modern instrument collections (including 65 Steinway pianos), an electronic music studio, a Foreign Language Resource Center with an audio laboratory and a video laboratory for viewing tapes as well as live foreign-language satellite broadcasts, a studio art building with studio space for majors, an architectural design studio, the Vogelstein Center for Drama and Film with state-of-the-art screening and production facilities, the Frances Lehman Loeb Art Center, the Art Library, and a slide library.

-Vassar's science departments and programs occupy a number of campus buildings, most of them clustered near the Bridge for Laboratory Sciences, a state-of-the-art laboratory building currently under construction (completion date, January 2016).
-While each department has its own laboratories and instrumentation for student and faculty research, there is growing interest in interdisciplinary and multidisciplinary collaborations in the sciences that will be supported by the new facility.
+Vassar's science departments and programs occupy a number of campus buildings, most of them clustered near the Bridge for Laboratory Sciences, a state-of-the-art laboratory building that facilitates interdisciplinary and multidsciplinary collaborations in the sciences.
 The Class of 1951 Observatory houses 32'' and 20'' reflecting telescopes, as well as several small telescopes.
 Both large telescopes are equipped with electronic CCD cameras and spectroscopes.
 Other notable resources in the physical sciences and social sciences include the A. Scott Warthin Jr. Geological Museum, the Geographic Information Systems (GIS) laboratory, the Vassar Farm with a 416-acre ecological preserve and a field laboratory for environmental studies, two advanced computer laboratories for computer science majors, psychology laboratories, and the Wimpfheimer Nursery School (laboratory school).